-Refrigerant leaks can cost lots of down time and money if not found and quickly repaired.
+Refrigerant leaks can cost a lot of down time and money if not found and quickly repaired.
 A good halogen leak detector will pick up leaks under static conditions.
 However, some may only leak when the system is in operation.
 There are other ways of finding a refrigerant leak.
 Use a visual inspection.
 Look around the refrigerant fittings and hoses for spots of refrigerant oil and dirt.
 Check the front clutch plate of the compressor for oil and dirt.
-If the air conditioning system is completely empty use dry nitrogen to pump up the system to try and hear a leak or check with bubbling leak detector spray.
+If the air conditioning system is completely empty use dry nitrogen to pump up the system.
+Try to hear a leak or check with bubbling leak detector spray.
 Also, florescent dye can be used to detect a leak.

 Note: to see the dye stain you need a UV lamp and the leak must be where the light can reach it.
+It helps to make the work area as dark as possible.